2 Stroke vs 4 Stroke: Avoid Ethanol in Small Engines

 The easiest way to prevent ethanol damage is to simply avoid gasoline that contains an ethanol mixture.
 Always check at the pump to make sure that the fuel you are using is ethanol-free, or at the very least, contains 10 percent ethanol or less (the maximum safe ratio for newer 2 stroke engines).
 If you can’t find ethanol-free fuel at your local gas station, then you can always check your local NAPA Auto Parts store for a canister of ethanol-free, pre-mixed small engine fuel.

+Check out all the lawn and garden products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on 2 stroke vs 4 stroke engine maintenance, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Freeimages